siddheshzz/tailorify/README.md

 A modern, scalable FastAPI backend for a tailor cloth stitching service — supporting both web and mobile clients (Android/iOS).
 This system handles:

 - 🏠 Home, Register, and Login endpoints
-- 👕 Services for shirts, fittings, and more
+- 👕 Services for shirts stiching, fittings, and minute work.
+-  Email/SMS integration for notification or Bluetooth like service something like pager.
 - 💳 Payment integration (e.g., Stripe, Razorpay)
 - 🔐 JWT-based authentication
 - 🔁 RESTful APIs designed for frontend and mobile consumption